David-LeK/vietnamese-historical-events/timelines_en.md

 ### **Early Le Dynasty Period (1428 - 1527)**

 *   **Apr.
-29, 1428:** Le Loi officially ascended to the throne as Emperor (Le Thai To) in Dong Do, established the era name Thuan Thien, and restored the national name Dai Viet.
+29, 1428:** Le Loi officially ascended the throne as Emperor (Le Thai To) in Dong Do, adopting the era name Thuan Thien and restoring the national title of Dai Viet.
+Under the king's order, Nguyen Trai wrote the "Binh Ngo dai cao" (Great Proclamation upon the Pacification of the Wu), the nation's second declaration of independence.
 *   **Feb.
 1429:** Le Thai To ordered the demobilization of 250,000 troops, keeping only 100,000, implementing the "combining military service with farming" policy.
 *   **Oct.
 5, 1433:** King Le Thai To passed away.
 *   **1434:** Le Thai Tong ascended the throne.
 Regulations for the doctoral examination were established.
 *   **1442:** The Le court held the first doctoral examination, passing 33 people, including Trang Nguyen (First Laureate) Nguyen Truc.
 The practice of erecting doctoral stelae at the Temple of Literature began.
+*   **1442:** The tragic Le Chi Vien case occurred, leading to the execution of three generations of Nguyen Trai's family.
 *   **1443:** Le Nhan Tong ascended the throne.
 *   **1460:** Nghi Dan usurped the throne.
 The Six Ministries (Lại, Hộ, Lễ, Binh, Hình, Công - Personnel, Finance, Rites, War, Justice, Public Works) and Six Offices of Scrutiny were established for the first time.
 *   **Jun.
 1460:** High-ranking officials Nguyen Xi and Dinh Liet staged a coup, overthrew Nghi Dan, and placed Le Tu Thanh on the throne (Le Thanh Tong).